mvpeters/ESE-5190-Guides/ESE5190 Lab 2 SDK Setup Guide Windows Michael Peters.md

 **Lab2A Log:**

-I’m following the instructions in section 9.2 of the “Getting Started” guide for this setup of SDK. https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf
+I’m following the instructions in section 9.2 of the “Getting Started” guide for this setup of SDK. https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf I am not including significant detail for the steps that are already described in the pico guide linked above.
+This is more so a supplimental guide to the official one and to document what steps I followed and in what order to get the hello_usb.c code working on the RP2040.

 **Arm GNU Toolchain Download**